What is Orofacial Myofunctional Therapy?

 Tongue-tie is a complex issue that can affect many people unknowingly.
 Some tongue-ties aren't as obvious as this particular patient however the impact can be very different from person to person.

 Tongue-tie can affect how the tongue is able to do its functions.
 The tongue has to do many complex functions such as elevating, retracting protruding and lateralizing.
 What if a small piece of tissue was holding the tongue down like a rope?
-A patient may experience difficulty with eating, chewing, swallowing, speech and stomach upset (abnormal swallow pattern may contribute to increased ingestion of air).
+A patient may experience difficulty with eating, chewing, poor posture, swallowing, speech and stomach upset (abnormal swallow pattern may contribute to increased ingestion of air).

 Why is tongue position important?